 Indian mynas

 Indian mynas, also known as common mynas, were released in the 1860s to control pests in Australia.
-These birds now thrive in Moreton Bay and surrounding areas.
+These birds now thrive in Moreton Bay and the surrounding areas.

 They are an invasive species competing with Australian wildlife for food and nesting resources.
 Indian mynas can be aggressive and will take over a native animal's tree hollow or nest box.